b3rdma/b3rdma.github.io/_tabs/about.md

 computing related.
 I try to learn as much as possible everyday but I also very much appreciate a balance of quality family time.

-After deciding to transiton to a career in cybersecurity, I initially thought the idea of being an ethical hacker sounded great and it really is very interesting.
+After deciding to transition to a career in cybersecurity, I initially thought the idea of being an ethical hacker sounded great and it really is very interesting.
 However, with my background in Risk Management, Mitigation and ensuring adherence to policy/governance, I find myself really enjoying learning